sailro/EscapeFromTarkov-Trainer/README.md

 - Crosshair (off by default) with customizable size, color, thickness and auto-hide feature when aiming.
 - Grenades outline (off by default).
 - No physical collisions, making you immune to bullets, grenades and barbed wires (off by default).
+- Full health, prevent any damage (so even when falling), keep energy and hydration at maximum (off by default).
 - Speed boost to be able to go through walls/objects, or to move faster.
 Be careful to not kill yourself.
 Setup your key in [trainer.ini](#sample-trainerini-configuration-file).
 - All skills to Elite level (51) and all weapons mastering to level 3.
 Setup your key in [trainer.ini](#sample-trainerini-configuration-file).
 - Popup window to enable/disable all features (use right-alt or setup your own key in [trainer.ini](#sample-trainerini-configuration-file)).